stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Rasterizer Pipeline Stage

 We did head down a blind alley for some time believing that some of the rendering problems were due to errors in culling or the triangle winding order.
-This proved to be unfounded but we did fully implement the _rasterizer pipeline stage_ which we introduce at this point for the sake of posterity.
+This proved to be unfounded but we did implement the _rasterizer pipeline stage_ which we introduce at this point for the sake of posterity.

 The builder is essentially a wrapper for the underlying descriptor: